MaximeRobeyns/llm_finetuner/README.md

 model_name = 'facebook/opt-125m'
 base_model = transformers.AutoModelForCausalLM(mode_name)

-# convenience to pre-quantize weights so you don't have to do it each time you
+# You can manually quantize a pre-trained model and save it so you don't have
-# load a large pretrained model
+# to re-quantize it each time:
 quant_model = ft.quantize_base_model(base_model)

 # Create new finetuned models using either the base or quantized model